What Is Menopause and the Menopausal Transition?

 Causes and Risk Factors That Can Affect the Timing of Menopause

-The following details may contribute to determining the timing of menopause:
+The following factors may contribute to determining the timing of menopause:

-- Surgery, Chemotherapy, Genetics Removal of the ovaries (surgical menopause), ovarian failure due to chemotherapy, and some genetic or endocrine issues will bring on menopause.
+- Surgery, Chemotherapy, and Genetics The removal of the ovaries (surgical menopause), ovarian failure due to chemotherapy, and some genetic and endocrine issues will bring on menopause.

-- Medical Conditions Women who smoke or have certain medical conditions, such as autoimmune diseases, thyroid disease, or Crohn’s disease, have a higher risk of early menopause.
+- Medical Conditions Women who smoke or have certain medical conditions, such as autoimmune diseases, thyroid disease, and Crohn’s disease, have a higher risk of early menopause.

 - Cycle Length Women with menstrual cycles fewer than 25 days are likely to reach menopause earlier.

-- Weight Extremes Obesity or being underweight can have an impact, too.
+- Weight Extremes Obesity or being underweight can have an impact.

 How Is Menopause Diagnosed?

-Menopause diagnoses happen in hindsight; women are able to confirm they’ve reached the milestone after they’ve surpassed it.
-Put simply, you’ve reached menopause after not having a menstrual cycle for more than a year (12 consecutive months).
+Menopause diagnoses happen in hindsight: Women are able to confirm they’ve reached menopause after not having a period for more than a year (12 consecutive months).

 Treatment and Medication Options for Menopause Symptoms